VitorVilela7/SMW-SA1-Pack/docs/maxtile.md

 MaxTile is a new feature developed for SA-1 Pack v1.40 designed to effectively use all available OAM slots on Super Mario World regardless of the sprite type or game mode and keeping the maximum possible compatibility with the vanilla sprites and custom sprites designed before the system.

 ## Features
-- Provides four preconfigured OAM tables for different priorities;
+* Provides four preconfigured OAM tables for different priorities;
-- Leaves the standard OAM table untouched till the end of the frame;
+* Leaves the standard OAM table untouched till the end of the frame (with exceptions of regular sprites);

 ## The priority structures